-The thought process here is a type of Cognitive Distortion what mental health professionals call .
+The thought process here is a type of Cognitive Distortion that mental health professionals call .
 Catastrophizing

 Even if we were "bad" at this career (), would it be so bad?
 Many people are terrible at a whole number of careers.
-An astrophysicist isn't remotely good at doing surgery.
-A teacher may not make a great manager.
-A fireman may not make a great banker.
+An astrophysicist isn't remotely good at surgery.
+A teacher might be an awful lawyer.
+A banker may not be the best firefighter.
 Labeling

-Finally, we get to the entire point of Cognitive Behavioral Therapy: changing your thoughts.
+Finally, we get to the point of this exercise: changing your thoughts.
 If we let ourselves sit and cycle through this type of thought, we'll just make ourselves miserable.